jakebailey/talk-ts-congress-2023/slides.md

   - Discovered and fixed a few auto-import bugs
   - Spawned an effort to better handle import organization and ecosystem integration
+- `prepend` is deprecated; to be removed in TS 5.5

 ---